 Applicants who have earned associate degrees from an institution other than JWU must have completed a minimum of 180 hours of cooking in their associate degree program with courses covering the 12 cooking techniques: boiling, simmering, steaming, poaching, braising, sautéing, grilling, broiling, deep-frying, shallow-frying, roasting and baking, and a cost-control and menu-planning course.

-Business Studies (BS) and Food & Beverage Entrepreneurship (BS)
+Food & Beverage Entrepreneurship (B.S.)

 All Other Bachelor's Degrees

 Applicants to any online bachelor's degree program not listed above must have successfully completed high school or equivalent education prior to applying for admission to the program.
-In addition, applicants must have completed 2 years of full-time work experience beyond the date of high school completion.
+In addition, applicants must have completed two years of full-time work experience beyond the date of high school completion.

 Prior to being considered for admission into an online JWU graduate program, the following must be submitted: